Skip to content

 “There is no perfect bow.
 There is only the right bow for the right sea, sailed by the right crew, at the right speed.”

-The trend is clearly toward plumb and reverse bows as sailors demand better upwind performance and offshore capability – and as design software and modern materials make complex hull forms achievable at production-boat prices.
-The classic bow isn’t dying, but it is retreating to its natural home: the volume-oriented charter fleet, where a large forward cabin pays dividends in rental income and the trade winds do most of the heavy lifting.
+The trend is towards plumb and reverse bows as sailors demand better upwind performance and offshore capability – and as design software and modern materials make more complex hull forms achievable at production-boat prices.
+The classic bow isn’t going anywhere, but it is more applicable to the volume-oriented charter fleet, where space upfront pays dividends in rental income.
+Even in this sector, plumb bows dominate these days with the trend for fatter bows to accommodate spacious master cabins.

-Whatever bow your catamaran wears, understanding its logic is important.
+Whatever bow your catamaran has, understanding the theory behind the design is important.
 You’ll know when to push the boat and when to ease off; you’ll read the sea differently; and you’ll have more to discuss at the dock!